Narrowing of the Foramen

 - Ligamentum flavum hypertrophy – enlargement of a spinal ligament

 Epidural steroidal injections are generally effective for relieving pain associated with foraminal stenosis, although the corticosteroid solution used to combat the pain tends to wear off over time.
-Other conservative treatments, such as pain medication, exercise, or stretching might also be recommended.
+Other conservative treatments, such as pain medication, exercise or stretching, might also be recommended.
 If conservative methods prove ineffective, surgery may become an option.
-If so, contact Laser Spine Institute to learn about the many advantages of a minimally invasive, outpatient procedure performed using advanced, endoscopic techniques.
-Our orthopedic experts have brought relief to tens of thousands of foraminal stenosis patients.
+If you are considering surgery, contact Laser Spine Institute to learn about the many advantages of one of our minimally invasive, outpatient procedures.
+Our orthopedic surgeons have helped tens of thousands of foraminal stenosis patients find relief from neck and back pain.